Embed Inc PIC Programmers Host Protocol Specification

 (Version 5)

-Indicates the address the target chip is set to after reset for
+Indicates the address the target chip is set to after reset for the

-must therefore be used after the IDRESET command.
+used after the IDRESET command.

 RESET: 24

-Reset the target chip and leave it ready for programming and
+Reset the target chip and leave it ready for programming and other

 IDWRITE: 25 <id>